watson/git-state/README.md

 The `callback` will be called with two arguments: An optional error object and a string containing the short-hash.

+#### `stashes(path, callback)`

+Get the amount of stashed changes in the git repository at the given `path`.

+The `callback` will be called with two arguments: An optional error object and a number representing the amount of stashed changes.

 ## Shell implementation

 Inside the [`bin`](https://github.com/watson/git-state/tree/master/bin)